My Whole 30 Experiences

 What is the Whole 30?

-The Whole 30 is a 30 day food reset program created by Dan and Melissa Hartwig.
-They have a wonderful book, blog, and community that you can find over at www.whole9life.com.
-The book does a great job of explaining the ins and outs of the program, as well as why we’re doing each thing, how to meal plan, and what your experiences might be.
+The Whole 30 is a 30 day food reset program and a wonderful book, blog, and community that you can find over at www.whole9life.com.
+The book does a great job of explaining the ins and outs of the program, as well as why you’re doing each thing, how to meal plan, and what your experiences might be.

 Basically, you eat three meals a day of (roughly) the right amounts of meats, vegetables, and fats – all whole and unprocessed.
 You can eat all kinds of meats, vegetables, fruit, eggs, nuts, and seeds.
 You can have some oils.
 You can’t have any grains, dairy, added sugar, soy, legumes, alcohol, and a couple of other chemicals.
 You can’t eat food that tastes better than sex, or food you can’t control yourself over.